Art-Sells/HPM/Mechanics.md

 It gets even better…

-If Bitcoin rises above the price you imported/purchased ($60k in this instance) to $65k then falls to $63k, the $65k price is held (thanks to MASS).
+If Bitcoin rises above the price you imported/purchased ($60k in this instance) to $65k then falls to $63k, (thanks to MASS) the $65k price is held.
 This means, you will never lose any profits you made on the upswing when the downswing occurs.

 ## Expanded: